infoxchange/docker_dns/README.md

 Contributing
 ------------
-All pull requests should 10/10 in pylint and no warnings from PEP8.
+All pull requests should 10/10 in pylint and have no PEP8 warnings.

 To run: